superxc3/xcmkb/list of guide/new to ergo board.md

 ## 30%
 30 percent is an even sweeter board, however it is very hard to adapt and requires many tapping and combo.
 I myself is not brave enough to step into it, although built one draculad with pimoroni trackball.
 There are users in Malaysia who love 30% and find it as the sweetest layout size especially it is very portable.

+## The Rising Low Profile / Choc Switch

+Low profile or choc switch has been less populated among the community.
+The switch and keycap choices are very limited.
+Many prefer LP due to the short travel distance.
+Most of the linear choc switch requires self lubed to make it sound sweeter and more silent.
+The clicky LP has lesser actuation force compared to the normal mx switch, however the clicky sound is still very annoying.
+We do not recocommend tactile for low profile as it works like scractchy linear and the tactile bump is very minimal.
+Again, preference though.

+The socket of lp is different from the commonly found mx board.
+Hence, when you buy the LP board most likely it is not supporting mx switch.
+Do take note.

 ---

 ## Boards Owned